 Meet the opposition | Nottingham Forest

-As Swansea City get set to host Nottingham Forest in the Championship, we take a closer look at the history and fortunes of the Reds.
+As Swansea City prepare to take on Nottingham Forest on Saturday, we take a closer look at the history and recent form of the visitors.

 The club has a rich history, winning the First Division title in 1977-78 under manager Brian Clough, who also led Forest to memorable European Cup triumphs in successive seasons.